-First, you need to know about rising above the noise means that you, in part, need to be the noise.
+The first thing you need to know about rising above the noise is that you, in part, are the noise.
 You need to accept the fact that people don’t go check their RSS feed anymore (Most people reading this post just went “What’s RSS?”).
 They don’t scan your Facebook page or click on your blog to see if you updated it.

 They want your content wherever they happen to be, wherever they see, and as easily as possible.

 So you need to be everywhere.
 You have to be on as many platforms as possible.

 They will interact with your content when they see it.

 Yes, it’s a pain to schedule all these posts but there are tools that can do that for you.
 If I want people to read my stuff, I must accept that I have to be where the people are!
 You don’t have to spend all day and night being active — you just need to post regularly.
 Focus on the platforms you like the most and ignore the ones you don’t.

 That also means doing lots of guest posts and podcast interviews.
 The more places you can be, the better.

 Second, remember that most online creators are going to quit.
 Most don’t get rich and successful right away — and when they find out this whole online thing is actually hard work, they quit.
 There were a lot of people who used to be my “competition” who just quit!
 They don’t want to grind it out and put in the work to make it happen.
 They want the cookie without doing the baking needed!

 Success online also has a lot to do with outlasting your competition.
 Stick it out, and you’ll get heard above the noise — because a lot of the noise fades away.